"Under the Cherry-Blossoms None Are Utter Strangers"

 Embodying the true essence of spring, Sakura Matsuri (Cherry Blossom Festival) is an eagerly awaited event and beloved tradition in the United States and abroad.
 Every year millions of people all over the world enjoy the transient springtime beauty of cherry blossoms, particularly in Japan, flower gazing, or Hanami, has been a tradition for centuries.

-While experiencing Sakura Matsuri in Japan would be an once-in-a-lifetime opportunity for many, including this writer, there are other countries around the world that celebrate these magnificent springtime blooms with a great amount of pomp and show.
+While experiencing Sakura Matsuri in Japan would be an once-in-a-lifetime opportunity for many, including this writer, there are other countries around the world that celebrate these magnificent springtime blooms with a great pomp and show.

 Under the cherry-blossoms none are utter strangers.